There are over 350 restaurants in The MICHELIN Guide's New York City selection, so deciding where to eat can be difficult.

 Inspector notes: "In line with a French brasserie, the menu offers familiar trappings: seafood platters, hearty pâtés, classic sauces like au poivre and vin jaune, and, of course, delicious profiteroles smothered in chocolate sauce."

-The Bar Room at The Modern (Midtown)
+The Bar Room at The Modern (Two MICHELIN Stars)

 Cuisine: Contemporary

-Price: $45 lunch/$60 dinner menu
+Price: $45 lunch / $60 dinner menu

 The Modern is designed to capture the iconic feel of the MoMA in which it is housed.
 Art enthusiasts can't help ogling at its glorious surrounds; while excellent acoustics facilitating quiet conversations ensure a steady stream of couples and globe-trotters.
-The kitchen is state of the art, so for a truly special experience book the chef's table inside.

 Inspector notes: "The staff perform a veritable ballet as they present diners with such appealingly nuanced dishes as a seed cracker with aged cheddar and butternut squash butter; or eggs on eggs, starring none other than soft-boiled eggs with sturgeon caviar.
-Turbot roasted on the bone may then arrive alongside rich parmesan cream."

 Stay nearby: